jsteele22/telescopes/docs/mount/eq6_setup.md

   - Remove the lower knob __and washer__ from the vertical chrome bar.
   - Install the spider, flat side up, onto the chrome bar.
   - Screw the lower knob __and washer__ about 1/2\" onto the chrome bar.
-  - Adjust the spider so the 3 jaws engage the three legs.
-You may find that the tripod legs need to be pushed outwards a bit more.
+  - Adjust the spider so the 3 jaws engage the 3 tripod legs.
+You may find that the legs need to be pushed outwards a bit more.
   - Turn the lower knob until it just starts to feel snug.
 Then lift the tripod legs one at a time and wiggle them a bit to ensure they are fully spread.
   - Now tighten the lower knob until it is medium tight.

 * Install azimuth adjuster bolts.
-  -- Locate the 2 adjuster bolts, and screw them slightly into the
-     appropriate holes, adjacent to the tripod's alignment post.
+  - Locate the 2 adjuster bolts, and screw them slightly into the appropriate holes, adjacent to the tripod's alignment post.
-  -- Screw in the two bolts by equal amounts until you feel resistance in
+  - Screw in the two bolts by equal amounts until you feel resistance in _both_ bolts.
-     _both_ bolts.
 The bolts should be snug, not tight.

 * Level the mount.
-  -- Note the bubble level on the West side of the mount.
+  - Note the bubble level on the West side of the mount.
-  -- Adjust the length of the tripod legs one at a time until the bubble is
+  - Adjust the length of the tripod legs one at a time until the bubble is centered.
-     centered.
-  -- Now tighten the tripod leg knobs to medium tight.
+  - Now tighten the tripod leg knobs to medium tight.

 * Rough Alt. alignment.
-  -- The mount has a pair of Alt (altitude) adjustment knobs right next to
-     an Alt indicator dial.
+  - The mount has a pair of Alt (altitude) adjustment knobs right next to an Alt indicator dial.
 Using the known lattitude of your observing site, adjust these knobs (loosen one, snug the other) until the Alt dial indicates your lattitude.

 * Add counter weights.
   - The __counterweight bar__ is a chrome bar that is stowed inside the mount.